Last September, just after the birth of our 4th child, I started walking 3 miles every morning.

 Walking has been shown to have tremendous long-term health benefits, and the mental benefits of starting my day in the woods of our local park were a nice benefit too.

-I use an app on my phone to track my 3 mile jaunts each day, but I’m not necessarily targeting a certain speed or time.
-Just getting up every morning and doing it is the only goal.
+I use an app on my phone to track my 3-mile jaunts each day, but I’m not necessarily targeting a certain speed or time.
+Just getting up every morning and doing it is the goal.

 Now, 9 months later, I’m still at it.
-My morning routine consists of getting my workout clothes on, getting the 2 big kids ready, fed, in the car, and dropped off at school, then I’m off for my walk.
+My morning routine consists of getting my workout clothes on, getting the 2 big kids ready, fed, in the car, and dropped off at school, then I’m off for my workout.It turns out being really uncomfortable makes me go faster than normal.Click To Tweet

 That was a dumb idea.